Maddz223/A-Spinkle-of-Cupcakes/README.md

 # My Static Website readme.md template

-This is a personal static website built using HTML, CSS, and JavaScript.
-The website serves as a portfolio to showcase my work and provide basic contact information.
+This is a static website built using HTML and CSS.
+The website serves as a cupcake bakery website to showcase the companies products and provide basic contact information for the vistor's.

 ## Table of Contents